 Larissa Fischer, Kuckei + Kuckei

-Digital Dust, OKT2017
+Digital Dust, OKT2017, 2018

-detail: Digital Dust, OKT2017
+detail: Digital Dust, SEP2017, 2018

-Digital Dust, AUG2017, OKT2017, DEZ2017
+Digital Dust, AUG2017, OKT2017, DEZ2017, 2018

 Our Writing Tools Take Part in The Forming of Our Thoughts F: 60 x 45cm double sided frame, A: 200 x 150cm

 Our Writing Tools Take Part in The Forming of Our Thoughts F, double sided frame, back and front side

 detail A: collage from icons (telephone call, glasses, ID, brush, dollar note...)